MeghProj/GitActions/_1InitialReadme/readme.txt

 this is a read me file

 git add
-git comit -m witha a message
+git commit -m "witha a message" git status

-git status
+adding some text = in master branch itself

+git restore file_name ===> to restore the file based on previous commit